charles-adedotun/kubepulse/.github/WORKFLOWS.md

 1. Create workflow file in `.github/workflows/`
 2. Update this documentation
 3. Add to merge decision if it should block PRs
-4. Update `.github/labeler.yml` if new file patterns
+4. Update `.github/labeler.yml` if new file patterns# CI Status